ufjschool/ob-s14/drafts/final/queens+energy.md

 “Makes me realize that I’m still a man,” he jokes.

 Off stage, Erik is a full-time education student.
-He plans on getting a PhD and going on to work with special education students.
+He plans on getting a Ph.D. and going on to work with special education students.

 He has some concerns about losing jobs because of employers finding out he’s a drag queen and deciding he’s not fit to work for them anymore.
 On the other hand, he’s not interested in working for a company that holds such prejudices.